marcelach1/DDTW/README.md

 The current implementation has been changed to derive the distance threshold from the query.

+The code can be imported in Intellij or generate the jar with maven and run in the command line as explained below:

 ### Running with Apache Flink on the command line:
 We test this example with flink-1.8.0